bopopescu/tklbam-python-boto/docs/source/s3_tut.rst

 Once you have a connection established with S3, you will probably want to create a bucket.
 A bucket is a container used to store key/value pairs in S3.
-A bucket can hold un unlimited about of data so you could potentially have just one bucket in S3 for all of your information.
+A bucket can hold an unlimited amount of data so you could potentially have just one bucket in S3 for all of your information.
 Or, you could create separate buckets for different types of data.
 You can figure all of that out later, first let's just create a bucket.
 That can be accomplished like this: